txt/se25/docs/demo_questions.md

 # Demo Structure & Questions

 > This is a list of **possible** questions for the demo. **We will not ask all of them**—these are examples to help you understand what to expect.
-> The actual questions will depend on how the demo unfolds.
 > **Please note**: Questions will vary based on the project and the flow of the demo.

 ---